Open Accessibility Menu

 Microdisectomy

 After injuring her back, Joyce was determined not to have surgery.
 She hoped it would take care of itself.
 When it didn’t, she went to Dr. Chris Hills.
 “Knowing he had completed a spine fellowship at Duke meant a lot to me,” she said.
 She was also comforted by knowing that he’d done 200-300 of these surgeries previously.
-“My experience at the hospital was excellent.
+“My experience at the health system was excellent.
 There was great continuity of care.
 There were things that I learned in the pre-op class that I didn’t know.
 I was impressed.
 Even though I’m a nurse, that helped alleviate my stress.
 I like that they took you to the PT room and made sure you could go up and down stairs.”
 She admitted that the first week was hard, but she weaned herself off pain medications.
 “Twelve weeks after back surgery, I was playing golf, kayaking, hiking, and downhill skiing.
-People need to know that this is an excellent hospital, with well-trained, experienced surgeons.
+People need to know that this is an excellent health system, with well-trained, experienced surgeons.
 You don't have to go to Idaho Falls or Salt Lake to get this kind of care.”

 Roger ScottRoger Scott